Fadelis98/graphqec-paper/README.md

 Note: Choose the PyTorch version matching your CUDA version.
 See PyTorch installation guide for more options.

 ## Pretrained Models
-Download trained weights from the [Releases page](https://github.com/Fadelis98/graphqec-paper/release)
+Download trained weights from the [[Releases page](https://github.com/Fadelis98/graphqec-paper/release)](https://github.com/Fadelis98/graphqec-paper/releases)

+Note that the sycamore surface code simulation depends on the original experiment data, please down it from 10.5281/zenodo.6804040

 ## Usage